Inga Humpe: Career

 As international success remained elusive, the duo went their separate ways, with Annette concentrating on production.
 To further her career, Inga moved to England where she worked a guest vocalist for Johnny Logan and Howard Jones.

-Inga Humpe 's first solo album was released in 1990 under the title Planet Oz, where she collaborated with a number of producers and writers.
-It included the single "Riding Into Blue (Cowboy Song)", written and produced by Trevor Horn.
+Humpe's first solo album was released in 1990 under the title Planet Oz, where she collaborated with a number of producers and writers.
+It included the single "Riding into Blue (Cowboy Song)", written and produced by Trevor Horn.
 She also worked with Thomas Fehlman and Andy Richards and recorded covers of "Somethin' Stupid" and the Pet Shop Boys' "Do I Have To".
-In 1995 she had returned to Germand and rejoined her sister as the duo Bamby and released the album Wall of Sugar.
+In 1995 she had returned to Germany and rejoined her sister as the duo Bamby and released the album Wall of Sugar.

-Throughout her career Humpe often featured as a guest vocalist, notably on recordings by the artists Stephan Remmler, Falco and Marc Almond.
+Throughout her career, Humpe often featured as a guest vocalist, notably on recordings by the artists Stephan Remmler, Falco and Marc Almond.
 She also co-wrote a number of songs for others, including "Automatic Love" for Kylie Minogue.
-In 2000 she formed the duo 2raumwohnung with her life-partner Tommi Eckart with whom she has been producing mostly electronic music in Germany.
+In 2000 she formed the duo 2raumwohnung with her life partner Tommi Eckart, with whom she has been producing mostly electronic music in Germany.

 In 2019, she published the co-authored book Wir trafen uns in einem Garten with photographs, biographical details and song lyrics.